Recipe: Chili and Cantaloupe jam

 I peeled the chilies because it was really easy, and then blend them with the fruit until smooth.

 You can also use a food mill.

 Put in the pot, add the sugar and cook 10 minutes.

-This event is handled by Cook (almost) anything at least once.
+This goes to Healthy Green Kitchen who's hosting Weekend Herb Blogging, handled by Cook (almost) anything at least once.